 Gary Lee Moore is the City Engineer of the City of Los Angeles, leading a world-class organization of professional engineers and civil servants dedicated to sustaining and transforming Los Angeles into the world’s most livable city.
 As the general manager of the Bureau of Engineering, he is responsible for the City’s vast network of public infrastructure, which includes the planning, design, and construction of all public facilities, management of billions of dollars of voter-approved public bond funds, and the delivery of cross-sector local government programs that serve millions of residents and businesses in diverse neighborhoods and industries.
 With more than 28 years of public service, Mr. Moore is an accomplished executive and professional engineer, who is responsible for an annual operating budget of $149 million and 400 active projects totaling $2.9 billion.
-Since he began his tenure as City Engineer in 2003, Mr. Moore has been responsible for the completion of 1,357 projects and 3,000 emergency sewer repairs totaling more than $3.8 billion.
+Since he began his tenure as City Engineer in 2003, Mr. Moore has been responsible for the completion of 1,357 projects and 3,000 emergency sewer repairs totaling more than $5.2 billion.

 Mr. Moore leads a highly trained and talented team of engineers, architects, surveyors and technical support staff in delivering comprehensive, innovative engineering services by using best-in-class management practices and fostering multi-agency collaborations that are transparent and accountable.
 For instance, he developed and directed a nationally recognized and award winning capital improvement project benchmarking study with seven of the largest cities in the State of California to help maximize the fiscal responsibility and efficient use of public funds.
 This process achieved new, better and more universal standards of performance in inter-municipal cooperation and accountability to public constituencies.